mify-io/mify/docs/docs/getting-started/overview.md

 ## Development prerequisites

-At this moment Mify supports Go and Python language based templates for backends, and NuxtJS for frontends, here's what you need to install before starting developing in your choosen template:
+At this moment Mify supports Go and Python language based templates for backends, and NuxtJS and React on Typescript for frontends, here's what you need to install before starting developing in your choosen template:

 - Go:
   - Go >= 1.18